elastic/apm-agent-dotnet/CONTRIBUTING.md

 We aim to support the broadest set of .NET flavors and versions possible.
 This includes different OSs, typically Windows, Linux, and macOS.

-This is especially true for versions currently officially supported by Microsoft.
+This is especially true for versions officially supported by Microsoft at the moment.
 In case of specific libraries and frameworks (e.g. ASP.NET Core) we aim to support every version which is supported by Microsoft or the library/framework author.

 This means that the .NET APM Agent can end up in very different environments.

-There are 2 categories of projects in the `src` folder:
+To allow the agent to be used in all these different environments there are 2 categories of projects in the `src` folder:

  - The `Elastic.Apm` project is the core of the agent.
 This package is referenced by every other agent package, and it contains the Public Agent API.
 Therefore this package must target a very broad set of .NET flavors, versions, and environments.
 Currently this package targets .NET Standard 2.0.
 This means .NET Framework 3.5 is not supported currently, but the code-base would be very easy to port to .NET Framework 3.5.
 We should aim for a code-base in this project that is very easy to port to different environments.
 Porting it to older environments can be triggered by user feedback - e.g. someone needs the agent in an older environment.

  - Framework and Library specific projects (e.g. `Elastic.Apm.AspNetCore`).
 In case of these packages the goal is to target every possible supported (by Microsoft or the Library/Framework author) version of the corresponding library.